 Great.
 I thought.
 I couldn't get away without sitting next to some stranger.
 I let out a quiet sigh.
 Oh well.
 Maybe they won't talk to me.
 I wasn't much of a people person.

 I glanced out of the corner of my eye at the stranger now sitting to my right.
 My mood immediately brightened.
-The boy sitting by me had fair hair and beautiful green eyes.
-Wait.
-Beautiful?
-I felt my cheeks flush red.
+The boy sitting by me had fair hair and wide green eyes.
 The fair boy looked at me and smiled.

 "No. I don't mind at all."
 I smiled coyly.
 He seems nice.
 And cute.
-I blushed again.
-Why was I blushing so much?
+My cheeks flushed a deep red.
+I wasn't particularly acquainted with the skill of talking to boys.
 The fair haired boy must have noticed because he blushed too.

 "My name is Ralph."
 He said quietly.